Main Types of Solar Panels and Purposes

 Handheld solar panels make a great addition to camping gear or emergency preparedness.
 However, they aren’t the best solution for powering a home.

 Handheld solar panels use thin-film technology, and they’re small.
-The combination means they won’t power much.
+This combination means that they won’t power much.

 A typical power bank produces between 10,000mAh and 25,000mAh with about 5 volts.
 The total capacity of the solar power bank ranges between 50 and 125 watts, which works great for charging a phone or other small electronics, but not much else.